MicrosoftDocs/azure-devops-docs/docs/pipelines/index.md

 ::: moniker-end

 ::: moniker range="vsts"
-Azure Pipelines help you implement a build, test, and deployment pipeline for any app.
+Azure Pipelines helps you implement a build, test, and deployment pipeline for any app.
 Tutorials, references, and other documentation show you how to configure and manage continuous integration and delivery (CI/CD) for the app and platform of your choice.
 ::: moniker-end